ShiYiNing/AAA/README.md

 "g" is asymmetry factor at "tt/2" in the medium

-"fuu1(n)" is upward flux at level "n" for homogeneous Eddington solution
+"fuu1(n)" is upward flux at level "n" for homogeneous Eddington solution.
+(Eq.(A6a) in the paper)

-"fdu1(n)" is downward flux at level "n" for homogeneous Eddington solution
+"fdu1(n)" is downward flux at level "n" for homogeneous Eddington solution.
+(Eq.(A6b) in the paper)

+"fuu1w(n)" is upward flux at level "n" for perturbation solution for variation of single scattering albedo. (solution of Eq.(A7) for l=1)

+"fdu1w(n)" is downward flux at level "n" for perturbation solution for variation of single scattering albedo. (solution of Eq.(A7) for l=1)